learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 Export project to ??????
 Check Unity console says Build completed with a result of 'Succeeded'

-Our project is now configured and ready to use, but we still haven't actually linked it to our app, so if we run it now, we will get:
+Our Unity project is now ready to use, but we still haven't actually linked it to our app

-> java.lang.NoClassDefFoundError: Failed resolution of: Lcom/unity3d/player/UnityPlayer
+### iOS

+Open your app's `ios/Runner.xcworkspace` in Xcode (Note: open the workspace, not the project)

+Add Files to "Runner" -> select `ios/UnityLibrary/Unity-Iphone.xcodeproj`

+### Android

 tell our project to depend on it: